Uh oh. What's Plan B?

 - That next round of capital isn't coming together as planned

-Whether macro or micro factors, issues like these can force tough questions about layoffs and as well as a loss of momentum for your team and the company as a whole.
+Whether macro or micro factors, issues like these can force tough questions about layoffs and cause a loss of momentum for your team and the company as a whole.

-A recession or any similar crisis presents several tough challenges for leaders at any level.
-As you try to save your company or team, these challenges can make it hard to maintain happy teams that are motivated and productive, compounding everything.
+A recession or any similar crisis presents tough challenges for leaders at any level.
+As you work to save your company or team, these challenges can make it hard to maintain happy teams that are motivated and productive.
+This makes everything you're trying to do harder.

 - Layoffs and reorgs can leave everyone on your team wondering, "Am I next?”